innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   ### The commands are being recieved on the host computer, but the robot is not moving

 Make sure to click Start + A (or Start + B) just as you would if you were driving the robot in real-life.

-  ### Something else is wrong

-If you've tried all the solutions listed above, and TeleDrive still doesn't work for you, please try to do the following:

-  * ```chmod +x TeleDrive```
-  * Ensure the Terminal / Command Prompt has proper access to monitor input devices
-  * Restart Terminal / Command Prompt and / or your computer
-  * Send us an email at info@innov8rz.net and we will be happy to help!

-# Update: We are working on fixing bug on MacOS Big Sur creating the following stacktrace.
+  ### TeleDrive is not working on MacOS Big Sur:

+If you see the following stacktrace after updating to MacOS Big Sur:

 ```
 Remote Drive is Starting...